<img src="https://certify.alexametrics.com/atrk.gif?account=43vOv1Y1Mn20Io" style="display:none" height="1" width="1" alt="">

 Post production

-This was before I had a Mac, but I did have Sony Vegas!
+This was before I had a Mac, but I did have Sony Vegas, probably version 3 or something!
 Post production on The Silencer seemed to drag on forever.
 I’d like to say it was a collaborative edit, but that’s probably a stretch.
-But we muddled through somehow transferring my edits to Steve’s Edius system, where recompression hell would take place as they were matched up with Steve's.
+But, we muddled through somehow transferring my edits to Steve’s Edius system, where recompression hell would take place as they were matched up with Steve's work.

 Vegas came into its own though, for a number of reasons.
 Sound editing and sound design was a doddle, and I had great fun doing the fight sounds and foley.
 I even managed to remove Steve from the background of one particularly emotional scene.
-Having the director prominently sat on the side of the bath in the background somehow ruined the atmosphere.
+Having the director prominently sat on the side of the bath in the background somehow ruined the atmosphere, so it was an easy decision to go through the nightmare of removing him from the shot!
 It took me a while to do it, but I managed to remove him using purely the tools inside Vegas.
-Just don't ask how on earth we missed this while shooting!
+Just don't ask me how on earth we missed this error while shooting!

 Final thoughts

-The Silencer, when watched now, is laughable in many ways, but it has to be remembered that at the time virtually nobody else had made a cohesive Brit action film with the sort of fight action we were doing.
+The Silencer, when watched now, is laughably bad in many ways, but it has to be remembered that at the time virtually nobody else had made a cohesive Brit action movie with the sort of fight action we were attempting.
 We even had our own theme tune and music video!
-It was a great experience looking back, and frankly I would love to do another action film, knowing now what I do.
+It was a great experience looking back, and frankly I would love to do another action film knowing what I do now.

 Lastly here's the BTS, with me looking 12 years old.